 How do I get the OnSIP app?

-The OnSIP app is available for free to all OnSIP hosted PBX customers.
-Users can log in at app.onsip.com or download the desktop app for Mac, Windows or Linux.
+The OnSIP app is available for free to all OnSIP users.
+Log in at app.onsip.com or download the desktop app for Mac, Windows or Linux.

 - OnSIP for Mac download instructions

 - OnSIP for Windows download instructions